-Here’s where I misstepped: I posted a message on social media.
+But I made a misstep: I posted a message on social media.
 Originally, I had elected to not share it with my husband to “avoid potential future awkwardness,” as I wrote in the post.
 Unknowingly, though, I betrayed his trust by “outing” him, perhaps before he was ready.
 While it was a relief to me to know that our friends knew about the change, and many offered me messages of support, my husband was left alone.
 You can see how this was not ideal.
 It would have been far better for me to explain to my husband later about his sister’s question and together we could have come up with a solution.
 Sometimes, in trying to protect the ones we love, we accidentally end up hurting them more.

 Some pain, however, will be far less accidental.
 Your friends and family may question your spouse or even attack them about their change in faith.
 Faithful spouses need to defend their partner without necessarily agreeing with their actions.
 Conversely, the believing spouse may be asked why they choose to stay with someone who no longer is a member of the Church.
-Stand your ground.
 Protect your partnership.
 Fighting for your partner and their beliefs builds trust, and therefore intimacy, so if you want your marriage to work, you need to make sure you are still supportive of and loyal to each other, even when others around you are not.